munificent/craftinginterpreters/book/calls-and-functions.md

 empty name so that the user can't write an identifier that refers to it.
 I'll explain what this is about when it becomes useful.

-That's initializing the compiler.
-We also need a couple of changes in the other end when we finish compiling some code:
+That's the initializion side.
+We also need a couple of changes on the other end when we finish compiling some code:

 ^code end-compiler (1 after)

-Right now, when `interpret()` calls into the compiler, it passes in a Chunk to be written to.
+Previously, when `interpret()` called into the compiler, it passed in a Chunk to be written to.
 Now that the compiler creates the function object itself, we return that function.
 We grab it from the current compiler: